eseidel/space_traders/README.md

   Should disable buying behavior for less time early on?
 * When to enable which behaviors?
 * Surveys.
 How much surveying should we do before we start mining?
+* Need the ability to disable behaviors on a per-ship-level.

 UI:
 * Make shipInfo include an emoji for the behavior.